-Content ID is a popular digital fingerprinting system that content creators can use to easily identify and manage their copyrighted content on YouTube.
-Videos uploaded to YouTube are compared against audio and video files registered with Content ID by content owners, looking for any matches.
+Content ID is YouTube's digital fingerprinting system that helps content creators identify and manage their copyrighted content on the platform.
+Videos uploaded to YouTube are compared against audio and video files registered with Content ID by content owners.

-When a video is matched to Content ID registered content, a copyright notice will appear on the video, and the content owner may choose to take certain actions, such as:
+When a video matches YouTube's Content ID registered content, a copyright notice appears.
+The content owner can then choose to take several actions, such as:

 - Clearing the claim and taking no further action